Dames head to tribunal over Whānau Ora turmoil

 Henare said he believed the claim was "politicised somewhat given the names of the claimants, given their rhetoric around Whānau Ora as though they are trying to protect something because it was a kaupapa started by the Māori Party."

-Whānau Ora was an initiative of Dame Tariana when she was co-leader of the Māori Party in government with National.
+Whānau Ora was an initiative of Turia's when she was co-leader of the Māori Party in government with National.

 There are three commissioning agencies although only the largest one, the Whānau Ora Commissioning Agency (formerly Te Pou Matakana), covering the North Island, is officially party to the tribunal action.